What is PL/SQL?

-It combines the data manipulation power of SQL with the processing power of procedural language to create super powerful SQL queries.
+Oracle PL/SQL is an extension of SQL language that combines the data manipulation power of SQL with the processing power of procedural language to create super powerful SQL queries.
+PL/SQL ensures seamless processing of SQL statements by enhancing the security, portability, and robustness of the Database.

 The PL/SQL architecture mainly consists of following three components: